nerdy-engineer/robotics-controller-framework/README.md

 # robotics-controller-framework

-Generic framework for communicating between a microcontroller and a higher-power hub controller (e.g. Raspberry Pi).
+Generic framework for communicating between a microcontroller (like an Arduino, STM32, Teensy, etc.) and a higher-power "hub" controller (e.g. Raspberry Pi, Jetson, or PC).

 ## protocol